Skip navigation

 Create the AWS IAM Application in Duo

-Log on to the Duo Admin Panel and navigate to Applications → Protect an Application.
+1. Log on to the Duo Admin Panel and navigate to ApplicationsProtect an Application.

-Locate the entry for AWS IAM with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
+2. Locate the entry for AWS IAM with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
 Click Protect to the far-right to start configuring AWS IAM.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.
 You'll need the information on the AWS IAM page under Metadata later.

 Duo Universal Prompt